charshy/examples/apps/helloworld/README.md

     curl http://localhost:32000/helloworld/hello
     ```

-    **Note**: Replace GATEWAY_URL above with the appropriate URL of the gateway
+    **Note**: Replace http://localhost:32000 above with the appropriate URL of the gateway
-    for your environment (for example, http://localhost:32000, http://192.168.33.33:32000, etc.).
+    for your environment.
+For example, http://192.168.33.33:32000.

-    You can see that the traffic is continually routed between the v1 instances only, in a round-robin fashion:
+    You can see that the traffic is continually routed between the v1 instances only, in a round-robin configuration:

     ```
     $ curl http://localhost:32000/helloworld/hello